saitejesh-cyber/trust-before-intelligence-book/manuscript/03_chapter_2_inpact_framework.md

 Those topics matter.
 But they assume infrastructure readiness.
 INPACT™ establishes the foundation enabling AI capabilities to deliver business value.

----
-**📍 FINAL CHECKPOINT: Chapter 2 Complete**

-✅ **The Architecture of Trust** requires three integrated pillars: INPACT™ (what), 7-Layer (how), GOALS™ (measure)
-✅ **Six needs define success:** Instant, Natural, Permitted, Adaptive, Contextual, Transparent—all must be fulfilled
-✅ **Echo's transformation:** 28/100 → 86/100 in 10 weeks, $1.23M investment, 477% ROI over three years
-✅ **Dependencies matter:** Sequence implementation (I → N+P → C → A+T) based on architectural foundations
-✅ **Only 13% are ready:** Early-mover advantage window exists for organizations investing now
-⭐ **Next Chapter:** From BI-era to Agent-era—understanding the paradigm shift in enterprise architecture

-**Congratulations!** You've completed the INPACT™ framework.
-You now understand what agents need to earn trust.

-**Your Action Item:** Schedule a 2-hour INPACT™ assessment with your infrastructure and data teams within the next two weeks.
----

 ### Next Steps: From Needs to Architecture

 **Chapter 2 established Pillar 1:** What agents need (INPACT™ six needs).